 The CP offers features of both the DBP and the DCP.
-In the CP, 11 percent of the 12 percent member rate goes to the DCP and 1 percent goes to the DBP.
+In the CP, 12 percent of the 14 percent member rate goes to the DCP and the remaining2 percent is applied to the DBP.
 Member contributions to the DCP are allocated among investment choices by the member and contributions to the DBP from the employer and the member are used to fund the defined benefit payment at a reduced level from the regular DBP.
 The defined benefit portion of the CP payment is payable to a member on or after age sixty with five years of service.
-The defined contribution portion of the account may be taken as a lump sum payment or converted to a lifetime monthly annuity at age fifty.
+The defined contribution portion of the account may be taken as a lump sum payment or converted to a lifetime monthly annuity after termination of employment at age fifty or later.